nunzia-digiacomo/product-analytics-project/README.md

 ## Key Insights

-- A small percentage of products contribute to the majority of total revenue (Pareto effect).
+- A small percentage of products contribute to the majority of total revenue.

 - Customer retention drops significantly after the first purchase month, indicating early churn.